 Retirement took longer to achieve than William Alexander had expected, with one plan falling through in 1892.
 William Alexander had told Frederick that Hastings was his preferred choice of retirement town; but the south coast proved to be way above the Aytons’ means and in 1894, when the Aytons finally left Chacombe, they moved to West Hoathley, near East Grinstead in Surrey.

 William Alexander’s own health was poor - he had rheumatism and was prey to attacks of bronchitis.
 During the first few years of his retirement he may not have done much alchemy.
-He did have more time to read the papers, though and to give his opinion on current politics: though he told Gardner that Rosebery (who became Prime Minister in the General Election of 1895) was in league with the Jesuits to bring down the Empire, he was a staunch, probably life-long Conservative.
+He did have more time to read the papers, though and to give his opinion on current politics - he was a staunch, probably life-long Conservative.
+One opinion that I particularly enjoyed was Ayton telling Gardner that Rosebery (who became Prime Minister in the General Election of 1895) was in league with the Jesuits to bring down the Empire.

 Anne’s brother-in-law Rev Mortimer Manley died early in 1896 and Lydia Manley moved to Brixton - not an obvious choice for the widow of a country vicar but it did mean that she was nearer to Anne.
 In October 1897 Anne went to Brixton on what was probably her last visit to Lydia.
 Anne’s health was deteriorating rapidly.
 By December 1897, she spent most of her time in bed, finding any movement at all very painful.
 She died on 29 June 1898.